 – A communication processor, capable of operating in a part of the VHF maritime mobile service (MMS) frequency band, in support of short-range, VHF, applications.

-– At least one transmitter and two receiving processes for TDMA.
-The two TDMA receiving processes should work independently and simultaneously on AIS channels A and B.
+– At least one transmitter and three receiving processes for AIS.
+The three AIS receiving processes should work independently and simultaneously on AIS channels A, B, and 2006.

-– An internal GNSS position sensor, which provides a resolution of one ten thousandth of a minute of arc and uses the WGS-84 datum (see § 3.3).
+– An internal GNSS position sensor, which provides a resolution of one ten thousandth of a minute of arc and uses the WGS-84 datum (see § A6-3.3).